rgiangregorio-dev/security-management-project/README-part1.md

 ![17](./assets/image17.png)

 ---
-Making sure to to use the VirtIO driver for better performance.
+Making sure to use the VirtIO driver for better performance.
 ---
 ---